mse-data-science/MLOps_Labs/README.md

 Below we show you two ways of running the lab notebooks that are known to work.

+**We recommend beginning each lab by running the notebooks locally, and only switching to Colab for longer computations.**
+Images sometimes do not render correctly in Colab, and some features might not work as expected.

 #### Running locally

 To run notebooks locally, proceed as follows: